 - Chicken: I used two large, boneless skinless chicken breasts here (probably ~1 – 1.5 lbs chicken).
-Feel free to use chicken thighs here if you prefer!
+Feel free to use chicken thighs or shredded rotisserie chickens here if you prefer!

 - Corn: I love how the sweetness of the corn contrasts with the spices in this soup.
 I used 1 can of corn, but you could easily sub frozen or even fresh corn (if you can still find it ) here.

 - Fire roasted tomatoes: Using diced tomatoes here brings so much flavor to the broth!
 You’ll need two, 14.5oz cans

 - Chicken broth: Forms the base of the broth.
 Vegetable broth will also work if that’s all you have on hand.

 - Chopped green chilies: You can typically find these in a small can in the Mexican food aisle.
 They come in both spicy and mild form (the mild ones are actually kind of sweet).
 You can also use a chopped jalapeno if you’re a big fan of spice!

 - Cilantro: I love the flavor that cilantro adds to the broth.
 I know some people are very anti-cilantro, so feel free to leave this out, but you’ll be missing some of the flavor.

 - Spices: The spice profile in this soup is pretty similar to a Mexican dish or chili – cumin, paprika, chili powder, and cayenne.

 The best part about this soup is that you basically throw everything into a dutch oven or other soup pan, turn the flame to medium-high heat, and let everything simmer.
 The prep time is minimal and there is barely any cook time, although you could let it simmer for a while if you want all of the flavors to melt together!